 We are committed to ensuring that our delivery of engagement and consultation meets the needs of our local population.
-Our Patient Engagement and Experience Strategy sets out the CCG’s principles for engagement and consultation, our approach to working with local people and the process we will follow.
+Our Communications and Engagement Strategy sets out the CCG’s principles for engagement and consultation, our approach to working with local people and the process we will follow.
 Our Engagement Action Plan for 19/20 which describes how we will implement the strategy is in development and will be published once available.

 When planning or buying local health services, we must take the views of local people, patients and carers, as well as the people who represent them into account.

 Engagement is the act of gathering views in order to understand a view of something.
 It is usually part of a listening exercise about a service.
 Each year, we run a number of activities designed to encourage local people to have their say about future health services.